Problem set 9

 The differences between groups was reliable, omnibus \(F(2, 77) = 4.8\), […] Cohen’s \(f = 0.18\).
 Pairwise comparisons showed that all differences between conditions were reliable as well, \(t(47, 48, 57) = 1.94, 2.32, 2.65\); \(p < .05\), Cohen’s \(d\) = \((.56, .67, .69)\).

-- Using the information from the quote, compute the effect size for Cohen’s \(f\) and \(\widehat{\omega}^2\).1 Note that you won’t necessarily get the same value of Cohen’s \(f\) that is reported.
+- Using the information from the quote, compute the effect size for Cohen’s \(f\) and \(\widehat{\omega}^2\).1 Note that you won’t normally get the same value of Cohen’s \(f\) that is reported.

-- Compute the overall sample size necessary to replicate this study with a power of at least \(0.99:\) compute the power for both the overall effect and the three pairwise \(t\)-tests based on the reported values of Cohen’s \(d\) and pick the maximum sample size needed for balanced design (i.e., gathering the same number of participants in each subgroup).
+- Compute the overall sample size necessary to replicate this study with a power of at least \(0.99:\) compute the sample sizes for both the overall effect (using the value you calculated in 1.) and the three pairwise \(t\)-tests based on the reported values of Cohen’s \(d\) and pick the maximum sample size needed for a balanced design, i.e., gathering the same number of participants in each subgroup.

 - Read the results of the replication in ManyLabs1; these are illustrated in Figure 1 and summary statistics about standardized mean differences (Cohen’s \(d\)) are reported in Table 2 (Klein et al., 2014) under retrospective gambler fallacy.
 Comment about the success of the replication.